Publication of the 2016-17 TGA Stakeholder Survey results

 The Framework aims to encourage regulators to undertake their functions with the minimum impact necessary to achieve regulatory objectives and to effect positive ongoing and lasting change within regulators.
 The Framework allows regulators to report objectively on the outcomes of their efforts to administer regulation fairly, effectively and efficiently.

 The Framework has applied since 1 July 2015, with the first assessment period being the 2015-16 financial year.
 Our reports are published annually on the TGA website.
-Further information on the Government's Framework is available at: Regulator Performance Framework.
+Further information on the Government's Framework is available at: Regulator Performance Framework - external site.

 Self-assessment against the Framework